kevinfarrugia/react-recipes/recipes/defaultprops.md

 # Ways to use `defaultProps`

-[`defaultProps`](https://reactjs.org/docs/react-component.html#defaultprops) is an object you set on your component class to provide default values for your properties.
+[`defaultProps`](https://reactjs.org/docs/react-component.html#defaultprops) is an object you set on your component to provide default values for your properties.
 If your component gets initialized without a property (meaning its value is `undefined`), you'll get its default value instead.
 Note that `null` is a valid value that will not fall back to the default.

 The main purpose of `defaultProps` is to plug any “holes” in your properties.